mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 ranges from heavy machineguns and similar weapons to light artillery and aerospace defence equipment.

-The Closeguard system is designed to provide short- range defence against ground, air and missile threats.
+The Closeguard system is designed to provide short-range defence against ground, air and missile threats.
 It is aimed at the mid-price market, and sacrifices top-end capability for reliability and ease of maintenance.
 Although constructed at TL9 the system